 Carnival Cruise Lines is the leader in family cruising, with more than 100,000 kids aboard its ships each year.
 Carnival's program for kids is called Camp Carnival.
 The family-friendly cruise line allows infants over 4 months old onboard, but all guests under 21 must be accompanied by a parent or guardian 25 years or older in the same stateroom.

 In addition, there is supervised "free play" and babysitting service (for a fee).
-The play room on each Carnival ship comes completely stocked with toys, games, and puzzles for children for all ages.
+The playroom on each Carnival ship comes completely stocked with toys, games, and puzzles for children of all ages.
 In addition, each ship has an electronic game room filled with all of the latest video games.

 Older Kid's Programs on Carnival Cruise Line

 In addition to the Camp Carnival programs, Carnival has a youth program called Circle C for ages 12 to 14 and a teens program called Club O2 for ages 15 to 17.
 Both these groups have their own dedicated spaces on each Carnival ship.